jentery/engl425/index.md

 During our meeting, we'll talk about:

 1. How comics adapt other media and formats, and vice versa (novel-to-comic and comic-to-film, for instance).
-2. The "medium specificity" of comics, such as how they are drawn and rely on a grid.
+2. The "medium specificity" of comics, such as how they are drawn and rely on grids and "still" panels.
 3. The intersections of adaptation with race and gender, including histories of stereotypes, racism, and heteropatriarchy in comics.
 We'll look at John Jennings's work here.
 4. What Victor LaValle's *Destroyer* is doing politically and aesthetically with adaptation and comics in the 21st century.
-(We'll touch on *Ms. Marvel*, too, if we have the time.)
+(We'll touch on *Ms. Marvel*, too, if we have time.)
 5. The particulars of *Destroyer*'s relationship with *Frankenstein; or, The Modern Prometheus*.

 During this week, we would also like to screen Gayles's [*White Scripts and Black Supermen: Black Masculinities in Comic Books*](https://vimeo.com/ondemand/whitescriptsblacksuperme).
-(Details about this potential screening are coming soon.)
+(Details about this potential screening are coming soon.
+It will happen outside our regular Monday meeting time.)

 Our exercise for this step (conducted during our meeting on the 8th): Add a transition to a comic by sketching a new panel next to an existing one.
 Types of transitions in comics include moment-to-moment, action-to-action, subject-to-subject, scene-to-scene, aspect-to-aspect, and non-sequitur (see McCloud's *Understanding Comics*, pages 70-74).
 What is *not* shown or communicated in the transition between panels, and what are readers left to imagine?
 (Inspired by Hillary Chute and Scott McCloud.)

-Content warnings for Victor LaValle's *Destroyer*: racism, police brutality, physical violence, gore
+Content warnings for Victor LaValle's *Destroyer*: racism, sexism, police brutality, physical violence, gore

 ## Step 5 (Feb.
 15): Take a Break